ssbanerje/openshift-workflows/Readme.md

     "Django (Test)": "/img/icons/django_Test.png"
 }
 ```
 The file stores a hash with the name of the template as key and the location of the corresponding image as value.
+The images that are shipped with the code are placed in the `/public/img/icons` folder.
+However, you may give a link to a generic image on the internet.

 * public/conf/rules.json - This file defines dependencies between cartridges and templates, so that a semantically correct workflow can be defined.